danielparkdp/Change-Logify/README.md

 Then, generate logs using:
 `logify`

-Simple as that!
+-- Simple as that! --

 Flags exist for customization (ex. -g for Gemini, -s to select specific commits, etc.)
+Can check cli.js for all options.

 `logify log`, `logify revert`, and `logify edit` all do exactly what you might think they do.

 `logify build` generates an HTML based on a template (that you can customize if needed)

-Once you have the html generated, run:
+**Once you have the html generated, run:**
 `npm start` to demo